hperaza/RSX280/progdev/t3xz/README.md

 * The runtime library sources.
 * The correct system include files for the target system (the ones in this repository are for RSX280).
 * The [ZSM4](https://github.com/hperaza/ZSM4) macro-assembler, normally included in the RSX180/280 distribution and installed as `...MAC`.
+* The LBR librarian, also included in the RSX180/280 distribution and installed as `...LBR`.
-* The TKB linker, also included in the RSX180/280 distribution and installed as `...TKB`.
+* The TKB linker, included in the RSX180/280 distribution and installed as `...TKB`.
 * The runnable RSX180 or RSX280 version of the compiler (e.g. the one generated under CP/M as described in the previous section, or the copy provided in the [bin](bin/) directory.)

 Steps:

-* Make sure MAC and TKB are installed.
+* Make sure MAC, LBR and TKB are installed.

 * Install the bootstrap compiler: